-This Standard was originally published in 1980.
-The (First Revision) of this Standard has been methods brought out to align with updated references and to bring the standard in line with the latest Format of Indian Standards.
+This standard was first published in 1980.
+The (First Revision) of this Standard has been methods brought out to align with updated references and to bring the standard in line with the latest format of Indian Standards.

 The composition of the Committee responsible for formulation of this standard is given in Annex A.